 When you buy land or an interest in land in Ontario, you pay Ontario's land transfer tax.
-Land includes any buildings, buildings to be constructed, and fixtures (such as light fixtures, built-in appliances and cabinetry).
+Land includes, but is not limited to, any buildings, buildings to be constructed, and fixtures (such as light fixtures, built‑in appliances and cabinetry).

-When you acquire a property or land, you pay land transfer tax to the province when the transaction closes.
+When you acquire land or a beneficial interest in land, you pay land transfer tax to the province when the transaction closes.

 Land transfer tax is normally based on the amount paid for the land, in addition to the amount remaining on any mortgage or debt assumed as part of the arrangement to buy the land.

-In some cases, land transfer tax is based on the fair market value of the land, for example, where:
+In some cases, land transfer tax is based on the fair market value of the land, such as in the following examples:

 If you are a first‑time homebuyer, you may be eligible for a refund of all or part of the land transfer tax.